 Tire Your Dog Out Earlier in the Day

 It’s not always possible to spare multiple hours in a day, and like children, dogs sometimes seem to have boundless reserves of energy and will not grow exhausted and doze off.
-Also much like children, however, a dog that is restless and not ready for bed can make your life a living hell if they have a mind to do so!
+Also, much like children, however, a dog that is restless and not ready for bed can make your life a living hell if they have the mind to do so!

 Remove Any Inspiration for Barking

 Once you have pinpointed what causes your dog to start barking at night, it shouldn’t be too hard to put a stop to it.
 If, for example, it’s the scents and sounds of the great outdoors that set your dog off, start locking the door at night and not allowing your pooch to wander free into the backyard.
 You may need to engage in some different toilet training if this is the case to ensure that your canine does not grow concerned or confused!

 Alternatively, if your dog doesn’t like the sight of something that takes place outside, or they’re prone to being hyper-vigilant about the sight of anybody walking past, start to draw the curtains or drapes as soon as the sun goes down.
 If necessary, remove your dog from the room every time he or she starts barking unnecessarily (but do so without scolding – remember, your dog thinks that they are doing you a favor and warning you about a potential danger.)